kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/08_Channels.md

 An unlimited channel is the closest analog to queue: producers can send elements to this channel, and it will grow infinitely.
 The `send` call will never be suspended.
-If there's no more memory, you'll get an `OutOfMemoryException`.
+If there's no more memory, you'll get an `OutOfMemoryError`.
 The difference with a queue appears when a consumer tries to receive from an empty channel and gets suspended until some new elements are sent to this channel.